 Sustainable Tourism Strategy

-Acknowledge the engagement of stakeholders, including local and regional governments, in the development of an overall sustainable tourisms strategy in a participatory approach supported by the Interreg-North Sea Region Programme PROWAD project in order to meet the request of the World Heritage Committee.
+Acknowledge the engagement of stakeholders, including local and regional governments, in the development of an overall sustainable tourisms strategy in a participatory approach supported by the Interreg-North Sea Region Programme PROWAD project in order also to meet the request of the World Heritage Committee.

-Welcome the joint strategy “Sustainable Tourism in the Wadden Sea World Heritage”, as in Annex #, as a shared responsibility of governments and stakeholders and their willingness to jointly implement it and instruct the WSB to oversee the implementation of the strategy and action plan.
+Welcome the joint strategy “Sustainable Tourism in the Wadden Sea World Heritage”, as in Annex 2, as a shared responsibility of governments and stakeholders and their willingness to jointly implement it and instruct the WSB to oversee the implementation of the strategy and action plan.